digama0/frat/README.md

     including steps that do not contribute to the final contradiction.
     (The default is to skip these steps, so we might generate a valid proof without ever noticing that the step that was skipped is not well formed.)

+  * If `-s` is specified, the FRAT file is checked in "strict mode", which means that bogus proofs in `l` steps will be rejected.
+(The default behavior is to instead fall back on no-hint mode if the hint is wrong.)

+  * If `-ss` is specified, the FRAT file is checked in "extra-strict mode", in which `l` steps cannot be omitted.

   * If `-m` is specified, the intermediate file (between FRAT and LRAT) will be generated in memory instead of on disk, which might be faster.